solidquartz/math-game/math-game-plan.md

 -The game prints the score: `P1 2/3 vs P2 0/3`
 -The game prints `---- NEW TURN ----`
-=>If a player loses, the game ends, and the other player wins =>If 20 turns are taken, the player with the most lives wins =>There can be a tie
--The game prints `---- GAME OVER ----`
+=>If a player loses, the game ends, and the other player wins -The game prints `---- GAME OVER ----`
 -The game says `goodbye` and stops.